swkeever/nwretina/README.md

 ### Starting development

-Once you've set up everything in the previous steps, you are ready to install dependencies with `yarn`, then run a local dev server using `yarn dev`.
+Once you've set up everything in the previous steps, you are ready to install dependencies by running `yarn`, then run a local server using `yarn dev`.

 ## Testing

-Test files are demarked as `*.test.js` files and are place near the tested components in a `__tests__` directory.
+Tests are saved as `*.test.js` files and are placed near their tested components in a `__tests__/` directory.
+End-to-end tests are placed at the root in `cypress/`.

 ### Unit testing